> Hillwalk Tours Blog > Hiking in Scotland > 8 Reasons to Visit Speyside (If You Don’t Like Whisky)

 2. Ballindalloch Castle

-About halfway up the Speyside Way Whisky Trail is a special historical landmark – Ballindalloch Castle.
+About halfway up the Speyside Way & Cairngorms is a special historical landmark – Ballindalloch Castle.
 If you are curious about the history of Speyside, you should definitely take a look at this impressive building.
 The history of the castle dates back to the 15th century.

 During a tour of the castle and gardens, visitors can learn all about this history.
 For example, you can find out about the different periods in which parts of the castle were built.
 View the rare artifacts and paintings on display in the building.
 And discover which members of the Macpherson-Grant family have inhabited the castle over the years.